 Defining Workplace Conflict

-Simply put, workplace conflict is the conflict that happens among coworkers at work.
+Simply put, workplace conflicts are the conflicts that happen among coworkers at work.
 Conflict is a dispute that is not easily solved and addressed.
 Rather than a short disagreement, a conflict will often last hours, days, weeks, or months.
 Conflict is often the result of an unresolved dispute, and it becomes particularly harmful when it is focused on the people involved rather than the issue.
-Conflict can involve anywhere from two coworkers to everyone at the company choosing aside.
-However, conflict is unavoidable and will occur in the best workplaces, but workplaces will need to learn how to handle and avoid long-term conflict to ensure the workplace is a safe and productive space.

 Effects of Conflict on the Workplace

-Important to understanding the danger of unresolved workplace conflict are the results of such conflict.
+it is important to understand the dangers of unresolved workplace conflict are the result of interpersonal conflict.
 When coworkers, managers, or teams are unable to work well together, the culture of the workplace will shift.
-As the conflict remain unresolved, it will result in issues that the company could face for years down the road.
-Some examples of these issues are:
+As the conflict remains unresolved, it will result in further issues down the road for the company.

 - Turnover: When a conflict in a workplace is ongoing, there will likely be an uptick of employees leaving the company.
 When the workplace is uncomfortable, retention rates are typically affected.